DerekMarshall855/MyDynamicScheduler/project_report.md

 ![Mongodb mydynamicscheduler Database](images/mongodb.png){width=600px}

 Additionally if the user does not have this db or collections created already, mongodb creates them automatically.
-Mongoose Schema (shown later) defines the exact layout for data in each collection
+Mongoose Schema (shown earlier) defines the exact layout for data in each collection

 ### Collections in mydynamicscheduler